-All UNC constituent campuses, including the NC Arboretum, have an on-campus police department.
-Each campus police department is headed by a Chief of Police and is staffed by fully sworn law enforcement officers certified through the NC Criminal Justice Education and Training Standards Commission.
-UNC campus police officers have the same powers as municipal and county police officers to make arrests for both felonies and misdemeanors.
+All UNC System constituent institutions, including the NC Arboretum, have an on-campus police department.
+Each campus police department is headed by a chief of police and is staffed by fully sworn law enforcement officers certified through the NC Criminal Justice Education and Training Standards Commission.
+Campus police officers have the same powers as municipal and county police officers to make arrests for both felonies and misdemeanors.
 The NC School of Science and Mathematics contracts with a municipal police department and has around-the-clock law enforcement presence on campus as well.

 University Safety and Security Policies

 Every campus abides by the Clery Act and follows protocol set forth by the federal government.

 - Sections 700.4.1 and 700.4.2 of the UNC Policy Manual

 - The Handbook for Campus Safety and Security Reporting (U.S. Department of Education)

 - Clery Act Regulations (U.S. Government Printing Office)